MrGGTo/react-decode-animation/README.md

 // Example
 <DecodeAnimation
   text={"This Text is encoded with greek alphabets."}
-  characterOptions={{ intervalDeviation: 50, interval: 150 }}
+  characterOptions={{ intervalDeviation: 20, interval: 70 }}
 />
-// the interval of each character is ranged from 100 - 200
+// the interval of each character is ranged from 50 - 90
+// the lower the interval, the smoother loop it gets
 ```

+---

 ## License